Pelléas et Mélisande (Fauré): Suite

 After the run of the play in London, Fauré drew on the music for a short orchestral suite, which he orchestrated himself, using Koechlin's London score as a starting point.
 The original orchestration for the London production consisted of two flutes, one oboe, two clarinets, one bassoon, two horns, two trumpets, timpani, harp and string quartet.
 Fauré reorchestrated for larger forces, including a normal string complement and second oboe, second bassoon and third and fourth horns.
 He also rewrote several passages, notably the climaxes in the first, third and fourth movements.

 The suite at first consisted of the Prélude, Fileuse (entr'acte to Act 3) and La mort de Mélisande (entr'acte to Act 4).
 In this form it was premiered at the Concerts Lamoureux in February 1901.
 Fauré was not happy with the performance, telling his wife that the conductor, Camille Chevillard did not really understand the music.
 Fauré later added the Sicilienne.
 This version of the suite was published in 1909.
 The suite is sometimes performed with the addition of Mélisande's song "The King's three blind daughters", in Koechlin's orchestration.

+The suite, along with Faure's Shylock, furnishes the music for George Balanchine's "Emeralds," the first section of his full-length ballet Jewels.